ceosemali/ceosemali/README.md

 - 👀 I’m interested in Tech in the Education space and community
 - 🌱 I’m currently learning Next js and React Js
 - 💞️ I’m looking to collaborate on CEOSEM and Education projects
-- 📫 How to reach me : mcesoem@gmail.com "hiceosem" on twitter "ceosem" on facebook and LinkedIn
+- 📫 How to reach me : mcesoem@gmail.com

 <!---
 ceosemali/ceosemali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.